bcgov/aps-infra-platform/documentation/concepts/gateway-config.md

 ## Configuration update behaviour

-The configuration update behaviour depends on the type of resource and applies to both legacy and resource-based formats.
+The configuration update behaviour depends on the type of resource and applies to both Kong and resource-based formats.

 ### Gateway Service Configuration